mbalzano19/Spaceman/README.md

 # Next Steps

 - Add feature that allows user to pick from multiple categories of hidden words.
-Currently, there is one category, which is animals.
+Currently, there is one category, which is animals
 - Add animation to each rocketship image when it appears on the page.
-Currently, there is only animation at the end of the game when the final rocketship image is displayed.
+Currently, there is only animation at the end of the game when the final rocketship image is displayed
--